Pertaining to Cherokee, Chickasaw, Choctaw, Creek, and Seminole Tribes in Oklahoma

 - The individual Census Cards are indexed, digitized, and available online at Ancestry.com (database titled Native American Enrollment Cards) and Fold3.com (database titled Dawes Enrollment Cards).

 - Prior to digitization, these records were accessible via microfilm publication M1186, Enrollment Cards of the Five Civilized Tribes.

-- Visit our Online Catalog for the full archival records description: National Archives Identifier 251747.
+- Visit the National Archives Catalog for the full archival records description: National Archives Identifier 251747.

 Deciphering the Census Cards